Monday's gossip column

-Transfer rumours: Pulisic, Bereton Diaz, Phillips, Dembele, Origi, Danjuma, Cook
+Transfer rumours: Pulisic, Brereton Diaz, Phillips, Dembele, Origi, Danjuma, Cook

 Last updated on .From the section Gossip

-Barcelona are plotting moves for Chelsea and United States winger Christian Pulisic, 23, Germany defender Antonio Rudiger, 28, and Spain full-back Cesar Azpilicueta, 32.
+Barcelona are planning moves for Chelsea and United States winger Christian Pulisic, 23, Germany defender Antonio Rudiger, 28, and Spain full-back Cesar Azpilicueta, 32.
 (Mundo Deportivo - in Spanish)

-Leeds remain keen on a deal for Chile striker Ben Brereton Diaz, 22, despite Blackburn putting a £25m price tag on his head.
+Leeds United remain keen on a deal for Chile striker Ben Brereton Diaz, 22, despite Blackburn Rovers putting a £25m price on him.
 (Sun)

-West Ham are targeting English defender Nat Phillips, 24, as a replacement for injured Italian Angelo Ogbonna, 33, but Liverpool are demanding £10m to let him go.
+West Ham are targeting English defender Nathaniel Phillips, 24, as a replacement for injured Italian Angelo Ogbonna, 33, but Liverpool are demanding £10m to let him go.
 (Sun)

 Bayern Munich's French winger Kingsley Coman, 25, is stalling on signing a new contract at the Allianz Arena, and if he does not, his international team-mate Ousmane Dembele, 24, who is approaching the end of his Barcelona deal, represents a viable alternative.
 (Christian Falk)